william-redman/hospitalization-forecast/model-metadata/README.md

 Optionally, you may validate a model metadata file locally before submitting it to the hub in a pull request.
 Note that this is not required, since the validations will also run on the pull request.
 To run the validations locally, follow these steps:

-1. Create a fork of the `pho-hospitalization-forecast` repository and then clone the fork to your computer.
+1. Create a fork of the `hospitalization-forecast` repository and then clone the fork to your computer.
 2. Create a draft of the model metadata file for your model and place it in the `model-metadata` folder of this clone.
 3. Install the hubValidations package for R by running the following command from within an R session:
 ``` r